dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/ontology-information.md

 `http://api.knora.org/ontology/knora-api/v2`.

 Moreover, additional information is provided in the complex schema, to help clients that wish to create or update resources and values.
-A Knora resource class that can be instantiated is identified with the boolean properties `knora-api:isResourceClass` and `knora-api:canBeInstantiated`, to distinguish it from built-in abstract classes.
-Knora resource properties whose values can be edited by clients are identified with `knora-api:isResourceProperty` and `knora-api:isEditable`, to distinguish them from properties whose values are maintained automatically by Knora.
+A DSP-API resource class that can be instantiated is identified with the boolean properties `knora-api:isResourceClass` and `knora-api:canBeInstantiated`, to distinguish it from built-in abstract classes.
+DSP-API resource properties whose values can be edited by clients are identified with `knora-api:isResourceProperty` and `knora-api:isEditable`, to distinguish them from properties whose values are maintained automatically by DSP-API.
 Link value properties are shown along with link properties, because a client that updates links will need the IRIs of their link values.
 The predicate `salsah-gui:guiOrder` tells a GUI client in what order to display the